emilkarlen/exactly/README.rst

 ========================================

-Exactly is written entirely in Python and does not require any external libraries.
+Exactly is written in Python and does not require any external libraries.

 Exactly requires Python >= 3.5 (not tested on earlier version of Python 3).